lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 - flexibleCamelCase: change the first letter of each word but the first to uppercase, then remove gaps between words
 - PascalCase: everything to lower case, then change the first letter of each word to uppercase, then remove gaps between words
 - FlexiblePascalCase: change the first letter of each word to uppercase, then remove gaps between words
 - snake_case: everything to lower case, then replace gaps between words with one underscore (_).
-Characters other than undercores, flat letters (non accentuated) and numbers are stripped out.
+Characters other than undercores, flat letters (non accentuated) and numbers are stripped out
+- dash-case: replace consecutive blanks with one dash
+- hotDog-case: keep original case, and replace any non **wordChars** with a dash.
+No dash can precede another dash
+- dog-case: everything to lower case, and replace any non **wordChars** with a dash.
+No dash can precede another dash
 - CONSTANT_CASE: everything to upper case, then replace gaps between words with one underscore (_)

 ### Snake case

 A string with everything to lower case.
-Accepted characters are underscores, the 26 letters of the alphabet (lower case or upper case), and the digits.
+Accepted characters are underscores, the 26 letters of the alphabet lower case, and the digits.
 An underscore cannot precede another underscore.

+### Dog case

+A string with everything to lower case.
+Accepted characters are underscores, the 26 letters of the alphabet lower case, the digits, and the dash An dash cannot precede another dash.